"The Undo Button" showed a Twitter conversation between a restaurant owner and a woman who had visited their establishment.

 While most companies think the ROI might need to be monetary, companies now need to take into account that ROI on conversations is a treasure trove of both insight and knowledge brought to them by their own communities.
 That can be very difficult to put a price tag on.

 Liana Evans is off this week.
-Today's column ran earlier on Search Engine Watch.
+This column was originally published on July 6, 2009.